cypof/objectfabric/index.md

 This work is based on a very simple idea.
 When modifying a Web resource, instead of doing it in-place, e.g. with a PUT, why not add a new version?
 E.g. with a POST of a [JSON Patch](http://tools.ietf.org/html/draft-ietf-appsawg-json-patch-03) description of the change relative to the previous version.

-First it makes [Rich Hickey](https://twitter.com/fakerichhickey) happy: [Value of Values](http://www.infoq.com/presentations/Value-Values).
-Immutable everything.
+First it makes [Rich Hickey](https://twitter.com/fakerichhickey) happy.
+[Immutability](http://www.infoq.com/presentations/Value-Values), for Web resources.

 Other reasons [here](https://github.com/objectfabric/objectfabric/wiki).
 ObjectFabric is an implementation of this that automates the representation and merge of changes.
 It can order them between users in a scalable way, and remove old versions if space is an issue, e.g. on clients.